avtran2/CodeTimers/README.md

 # CodeTimers
+by: Alvin Tran
-### Use a timer to manipulate a sketch in Processing
+### Use two timers to manipulate a sketch's display in Processing
-### Read through a txt file while having some animations
+### Read through a txt file while having some animations or images based off the text's string